 The National Collaboratory to Address Elder Mistreatment, funded by the John A. Hartford Foundation and the Gordon and Betty Moore Foundation, designed a model of care to help emergency department (ED) staff better identify and address older adults experiencing, or at risk for, mistreatment.
 In states testing this model, APS officials noted that ED staff have an incomplete understanding of APS' role and responsibilities, and that elder abuse reports can be strengthened.
 Reciprocally, ED staff also reported challenges related to the lack of feedback from APS regarding the outcomes of their reports.
-This dynamic informed the development of a new resource, one ele- of financial exploitation and decision making capacity; introduced a ment of the care model, known as the Elder Mistreatment Community Connections Toolkit (EMCCT).
+This dynamic informed the development of a new resource, one element of the care model, known as the Elder Mistreatment Community Connections Toolkit (EMCCT).
 In this workshop, participants will hear about recommendations from the Administration for Community Living (ACL), civil legal assistance, and NAPSA, to improve communication, coordination, and collaboration between health systems and APS, and how APS and a community hospital in Massachusetts are building community connections.
-Then, through a co-design pro- abilities framework.
-These authors examined the legal standards cess, participants will provide feedback on the Toolkit to reflect the realities and professional constraints of adult protective services workers.
+Then, through a co-design process, participants will provide feedback on the Toolkit to reflect the realities and professional constraints of adult protective services workers.
 Opportunities to serve as ongoing advisors for the refinement of the Toolkit and the model's national dissemination will be shared.